 Slowly, with prolific music directors, lyricists, and singers coming together the ground was getting ready for a completely new genre of music.
 This new genre emerged to be an amalgam of all the Indian music traditions as well as that from foreign lands.
 It was meant to propel creativity and opportunities galore.

-Gradually, over Over the last 7-8 decades, it -fledged industry.
+Gradually, over the last 7-8 decades, it was a full-fledged industry.
 As per statista.com, Bollywood music contributes to 80% of the total revenue generated by the whole Indian music industry.

 The music of a movie has always played a significant role in pulling the crowd to the movie halls.
 Over the years, veteran singers, musicians, lyricists, and music composers have inspired the youth of India.
-Getting a playback singing opportunity for Hindi films is a cherished dream for aspiring vocalists from all over India.
+Getting an opportunity to do playback singing for Hindi films is a cherished dream for aspiring vocalists from all over India.

 Hindi film songs have always been, is, and will remain the food for the soul of every Indian.
 There is one Hindi film song for every occasion and every mood.
 However, there was a time when Bollywood songs were ousted from the music-learning ambit.